 ‘Project Impisi’ began in 2010 when 5 brown hyaenas were translocated to Pidwa Wilderness Reserve.
 Although classified as ‘Near threatened’ (lower risk) by the IUCN, brown hyaenas are often the victims of both deliberate and incidental persecution by commercial stock farmers and traditional healers.
 Additionally, one of the biggest threats is the continued deterioration of their natural habitat.
 The hyaenas were rescued from farmer’s traps and their arrival marked the beginning of a ground breaking study at Askari with potential implications for the improved conservation of brown hyaenas.
 To date, no brown hyaena relocations have been successfully monitored.
 Our research aimed to be the first of its kind and discover whether translocation could be the key to reducing hyaena/farmer conflicts across their range.
 The study covered two main areas, the translocation itself and also general brown hyaena ecology.
 The field work was completed in 2012 and the project was a huge success.
 Results are now being analysed and the findings written up in conjunction with the University of Bristol, UK.
 Askari will be publishing the research once complete.

-Since 2009 Pidwa has introduced 4 cheetahs onto the reserve as part of its cheetah reintroduction programme.
+As part of our commitment to cheetah conservation, Pidwa has reintroduced 5 cheetahs onto the reserve since 2009, the most recent female in July 2017.
 All new cheetahs are fitted with a radio collar and their initial survival and progress is closely monitored by the Askari team.
 The data collected are then used to assist continued cheetah conservation efforts in both the Lowveld and South Africa by contributing to the EWT (Endangered Wildlife Trust) Cheetah Metapopulation Project.
 The project aims to develop a national metapopulation management plan for cheetahs in smaller, fenced reserves and one of the key aspects is to ensure adequate gene flow among fragmented sub populations.
 Life history, survival and breeding data are collated for each reintroduced cheetah and wherever possible, DNA samples are taken to add to the nationwide genetic database.
 Askari sends data for all reintroduced cheetah and has also contributed two samples to the genetic database.
-Pidwa is currently on the waiting list to accept a new female cheetah which will be monitored by the Askari team and contribute further to the project.

 Data collected by Askari contributes to the Vulture monitoring project, part of the EWT (Endangered Wildlife Trust) Birds of Prey Programme.
 The project aims to ensure the survival of all vulture species throughout the southern African sub-continent and monitoring is an important part of this to determine if conservation activities are being successful.
 Data on vulture nesting sites and other raptors on Pidwa are collected by Askari and passed on.
 Sightings of tagged vultures are also reported to the project by the Askari team.